Former members of armed forces

 Veterans include anyone who has served for at least one day in the Armed Forces (Regular and Reserve), as well as Merchant Navy seafarers and fisherman who have served in a vessel that was operated to facilitate military operations by the Armed Forces.
 We are unable to extend the same level of understanding to the families of those who are or have served in the armed forces, this is because we are not able to identify them and therefore detail their needs.

-There are around 4.8 million veterans living in the UK.
-In addition, in the Armed Forces community there are a further 3.63 million adult dependants, bringing the total number of adults residing in an Armed Forces community to 8.43 million adults.
-Yorkshire and the Humber has historically had one of the highest recruitment rates, providing around 1 in 5 (18%) of all those who joined the Services.
+There are around 2.4 million veterans living in the UK.
+(8) In addition, in the Armed Forces community there are a further 3.63 million dependants, bringing the total number of adults residing in an Armed Forces community to 6 million adults.
+Yorkshire and the Humber has historically had one of the highest recruitment rates, providing around 1 in 5 (18%) of all those who joined the forces.

 The circumstances of individuals are very different and their needs are determined by factors such as their experience before, during and after their service, the conflict(s) they experienced and their transition from military to civilian life.